interagent/http-api-design/en/responses/return-appropriate-status-codes.md

 Return appropriate HTTP status codes with each response.
 Successful responses should be coded according to this guide:

-* `200`: Request succeeded for a `GET` call, for a `POST`, `DELETE` or `PATCH` call that completed synchronously, or for a `PUT` call that synchronously updated an existing resource
+* `200`: Request succeeded for a `GET`, `POST`, `DELETE`, or `PATCH` call that completed synchronously, or a `PUT` call that synchronously updated an existing resource
-* `201`: Request succeeded for a `POST` or a `PUT` call that synchronously created a new resource.
-Don't forget the Location header to point to the newly created resource, it is usefull for `POST` because the target resource is not the created resource.
+* `201`: Request succeeded for a `POST`, or `PUT` call that synchronously created a new resource.
+It is also best practice to provide a 'Location' header pointing to the newly created resource.
+This is particularly useful in the `POST` context as the new resource will have a different URL than the original request.
 * `202`: Request accepted for a `POST`, `PUT`, `DELETE`, or `PATCH` call that will be processed asynchronously
 * `206`: Request succeeded on `GET`, but only a partial response